Curt Casali Player Props: Reds vs. Rays

 Rays Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Rays pitching staff ranks 17th in the league.
+- The Rays pitching staff is 15th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Rays have a 2.54 team ERA that ranks No. 1 among all league pitching staffs.
+- The Rays' 2.88 team ERA ranks second across all league pitching staffs.

-- Rays pitchers combine to give up the first-fewest home runs in baseball (seven total, 0.4 per game).
+- The Rays surrender the first-fewest home runs in baseball (eight total, 0.5 per game).

-- The Rays will look to Beeks (0-0) in his second start of the season.
+- Bradley starts for the first time this season for the Rays.

-- In his last appearance -- out of the bullpen on Wednesday -- the lefty tossed one inning against the Boston Red Sox, giving up one earned run while surrendering one hit.
+- It's the season debut and his first appearance in more than a year for the 22-year-old right-hander.

 © 2023 Data Skrive.
 All rights reserved.